Recognizing Alzheimer’s and Dementia

 Due to the damage done to nerve cells, Alzheimer’s eventually affects areas of the brain responsible for daily functioning such as swallowing, walking, and speaking.
 Research has shown that individuals 65 years of age and above typically live with Alzheimer's disease for 4-8 years.
 However, some surpass this average by living with the disease for 20 years.
 Those with late-stage Alzheimer’s (advanced) may need a dedicated caregiver 24/7, as they will eventually not be able to look after themselves in the same ways they have beforehand.

 How We Can Help

 Aside from the effects Alzheimer’s and dementia have on an individual themself, it also places a significant amount of strain and stress on family, friends, and caregivers.
 We take pride in supporting the older adults of our community and offer several services to better help them.

 With primary care providers, specialists, pharmacy, labs, and imaging all under one roof, our team works collaboratively to offer you the best access to care, in the most convenient way.
-Your provider also works closely with our Medicare partner, Get Mcare, when it’s time to transition to a different insurance plan that better suits your lifestyle and needs.
 To make it easier on you, we even offer a pharmacy delivery service to ensure your prescriptions make it to your home right when you need them.

 To visit with a primary care provider, please choose your preferred location below and text us to schedule an appointment today!